 Cured vs Uncured

 Traditionally cured bacon is cured with salt and sodium nitrates.
 The nitrates help to preserve the color and flavor as well as extend the shelf life.
-But there is concern that high consumption of nitrates could increase your risk of gastric cancer.

 Pork vs Turkey